pbs-assess/gfiphc/README.md

 ## Citation

-If you use this package please cite it, as it is helpful for maintaining it.
-Type `citation("gfiphc")` (and manually include the year).
-Thanks!
+If you use this package please cite it as it is helpful for maintaining it:

+Edwards, A.M., S.C.
+Anderson, E.A.
+Keppel and C.Grandin (2021). gfiphc: Data Extraction and Analysis for Groundfish Data from the IPHC Longline Survey in BC.
+R package version 1.0.0.

+Check `citation("gfiphc")` for the latest version number, and for the bibtex entry (you have to manually add the year).

 ## Issues, problems